Leafwing-Studios/template-repo/README.md

 Design docs (or other book-format documentation) is handled with [mdBook](https://rust-lang.github.io/mdBook/index.html).
 Install it with `cargo install mdbook`, then use `mdbook serve --open` to launch the docs.

+### Benchmarking

+To run the benchmarks, use `cargo bench`.

+For more documentation on making your own benchmarks, check out [criterion's docs](https://bheisler.github.io/criterion.rs/book/index.html).